‘Recall’ Was Enough for Firewalls. AI Needs a Stricter Scorecard

 Because in AI, the label is not just a label.
 It becomes part of the model’s understanding.

+This is the stricter metric we hold ourselves to at Protecto.
 We are not just recommending this as a better way to think about AI data protection.
-We actually run evaluations this way.
-We measure recall, precision, and F1, but we also evaluate whether sensitive entities are classified into the right type.
+We run our evaluations this way.
+We measure recall, precision, and F1, and we evaluate whether sensitive entities are classified into the right type.

+Because for AI, blocking the sensitive data is not enough.
 The model needs the right protected meaning, not just a masked token.

-The takeaway
+The Takeaway

 The firewall era taught security teams to chase recall.
 That made sense when the main goal was to block threats and send alerts for review.

-But AI is different.
+AI is different.

 In AI, masked data flows directly into a model.
 The model reasons over it.
 The model acts on it.
 The model does not know when the masking layer made a mistake.

-So AI data protection needs a stricter scorecard.
+So AI data protection needs a stricter scorecard:

 Because in AI, masking is not just blocking.
+Masking is translation.

 And a translation that turns a person into a place is wrong, no matter how high your recall is.